From Dark Corner to DOT-COM:

 cost of paying token amounts to pollworkers is replaced

-by paying many hundreds of thousands of dollars for additional network
+by paying many hundreds of thousands of dollars for additional network security

-and redundant servers.
-The
+redundant servers.
+The information

-information technology industry is preparing to rise to the challenge.
+technology industry is preparing to rise to the challenge.

-So, the absolute financial effect of Internet voting
+So, the absolute financial effect of Internet voting might

-might find difficult to support.
+difficult to support.

 The romantic, Jeffersonian view of voting is still a